Locals complaining about foreigners: It’s common practice in Cuenca and other migrant destinations

-In Costa Rica and San Miguel de Allende, I also heard complaints, but those were made by Costa Ricans and Mexicans about North Americans.
-They too were that the foreigners were not trying hard enough to join the broader community and learn the language.
+In Costa Rica and San Miguel de Allende, I also heard complaints, but those were made by Costa Ricans and Mexicans about the North American expats.
+These too, were that the foreigners were not trying hard enough to join the broader community and learn the language.
 In addition, however, they complained about the arrogance and bad behavior of North Americans and what they thought was an expectation that they, the North Americans, should receive preferential treatment because of the financial investments they were making to the community.

 My first point is that it is important to look at the problem in context.
 The impact of foreigners on their adopted countries is a worldwide issue, whether it’s Latin Americans moving to the U.S. or U.S. or European citizens moving to South America or the coast of Spain.
 A bigger problem, actually a crisis, are the mass migrations of Middle Easterners, Africans and now Venezuelans to other countries.

-There are reasons for this, mostly that Cuenca is a community of 600,000, able to absorb immigrants from many countries, not just from the U.S. and Canada.
-According to Cuenca’s Office of Foreign Affairs, there are 8,000 to 10,000 North Americans and Europeans living in the city.
+There are reasons for this, mostly that Cuenca is a community of 600,000 people, able to absorb immigrants from many countries, not just from the U.S. and Canada.
+According to Cuenca’s Office of Foreign Affairs, there 12,000 North Americans and Europeans living in the city.

-The big news recently, of course, has been the influx of Venezuelans, escaping deteriorating conditions back home, estimated to number about 10,000, and straining public and private social services.
+The big news recently, of course, has been the influx of Venezuelans, escaping deteriorating conditions back home, estimated to number at least 20,000, straining public and private social services.
 My wife follows comments and local social media and talk radio programs and tells me that complaints about expats have been mostly replaced with ones about Venezuelans.